 Also, practice mock speaking exams, and feedback for these can you identify your errors, and again speed up your IELTS prep.

-The online course contains over 20 hours of detailed practical tutorials, often with an action step for test takers to do afterwards.
+The online course contains over 20 hours of detailed practical tutorials with model answers, often with an action step for test-takers to do afterwards.

 We usually return our students essays within 24 hours.
 Speed, motivation and momentum are pretty much baked into our prep course!

-Our training platform includes two native native English speakers (Ex-IELTS Examiners).
+Our training platform includes two native English speakers (Ex-IELTS Examiners).

 This is probably the part of the IELTS exam most students struggle with, even native English speakers struggle with writing academically!

-Past practice tests and writing questions are a great place to start, as our sample Band 9 essays.
+Past practice tests and writing questions with model answers are a great place to start, as our sample Band 9 essays will show you.

-Some students copy with a pen and paper essays they find online, this is a great inexpensive way to improve your writing, and boost your vocabulary.
+Some students copy with a pen and paper model answers they find online, this is a great inexpensive way to improve your writing and boost your vocabulary.

-Getting your essay evaluated is also and incredibly fast way to improve and speed up your IELTS prep.
+Getting your essay evaluated is also an incredibly fast way to improve and speed up your IELTS prep.

 For speaking practice, try speaking with a friend or family member, on a regular basis.
+Try to find as many opportunities for free practice as you can.
 I have heard of students speaking to their grandparents in English even though their grandparents could not understand a single word!

 Here is a more detailed online guide for preparing for the exam.